 (a) Notwithstanding any other provision of these rules and in accordance with the provisions of RSA 194:23-b, the state board of education shall approve, for a period of one year, a school, although it does not fully meet the requirements for an approved school, as established in these rules, if any of the conditions listed in (c)(1)-(5) below justify delay in full compliance.

-(b) A request for delay in full compliance shall be submitted in writing by the chairperson of the local school board to the commissioner.
+(b) A request for delay in full compliance shall be submitted in writing by the chairperson of the school board to the commissioner.
 Each request shall specify the standard(s) to be delayed and provide written evidence to justify delay in full compliance, including the reason(s) for the request and a local plan and timetable for bringing the school/district into full compliance.

 (c) Upon review of the request, the state board shall grant a delay in full compliance and approve the school for a period of one year if any of the following conditions exists at a level that has a significant and/or material impact: